tillkaeufer/chameleon_neural_network/Data/Protoplanetary_disk_problem/README.md

 [Here you can see how y_train[0] looks like.](../../images/output_0.png)

-The wavelength for every SED point are given in position.npy.
-(This is not needed for the training, but maybe later during the analysis.
+The wavelength for every SED point are given in position.npy.This is not needed for the training, but maybe later during the analysis.